Food Business Owner Fixing a Zero Food Hygiene Rating To The Door

 But as I explained, you don’t go from “good” to “crisis” in just one week away.
 There had to be more to it.
 It’s important to get to the root cause, and address those factors if you are going to successfully address putting things right.

-So I asked the business owner about the situation leading up to receiving the zero hygiene rating.
+So I asked the business owner about the situation leading up to receiving a 0 star hygiene rating.
 He admitted that his health hadn’t been great over the last year.

 I gently suggested that perhaps, as his health declined, he’d been less able to make regular visits to the shop—and with less supervision, staff had effectively been given free rein.
 Perhaps with no-one watching, they had started cutting corners?